 Remember the good old tuna salad that you’ve had on your sandwich?
 It’s a quick and convenient type of meal, yet delicious and creamy too.
-I used to have them as breakfast on the bus, grab a bite before launching to campus or that night game.
-But now, as I’m older and more prone to fat, ughh, thus grow the guilt to consume too much mayo.
-That’s why the healthy tuna salad come into picture and let my mind rest assure from all the fresh ingredient while preserving the good old joys.
+I used to have them as breakfast on the bus, grab a bite before launching to campus, or that night game.
+But now, as I’m older and more prone to fat, ughh, thus grow the guilt of over-consuming mayo.
+That’s why the healthy tuna salad comes into the picture and let my mind rest assure from all the fresh ingredient while preserving the good old joys.

-You’ll see store bought mayo tend to be make from soybean, canola or a variety of oil that you’re unaware of.
+You’ll see store-bought mayo tend to be made from soybean, canola, or a variety of oil that you’re unaware of.
 So if you’re not on a diet routine, or happen to be on a low carb – high protein such as Atkins and the likes, then you could venture on this healthy homemade avocado oil mayo.
-It takes some works, but then taste just like the store bought mayo while being much more healthy to the heart.
-With this mayo you could just resume on making tuna salad the old way, and it tastes great already.
+It takes some works, but then tastes just like the store-bought mayo while being much more healthy to the heart.
+With this mayo, you could just resume on making tuna salad the old way, and it tastes great already.

 Now, if you’re on any other kind of diet, then substituting traditional mayo to raw fresh avocado would do.
-In fact, avocado is one of the best source for natural and healthy fat.
-It’s true that no matter what kind of diet you’re on, you would still need fat to help burning calories, maximize metabolism, speed nutrients and dissolve vitamins.
+In fact, avocado is one of the best sources for natural and healthy fat.
+It’s true that no matter what kind of diet you’re on, you would still need fat to help burn calories, maximize metabolism, speed nutrients, and dissolve vitamins.
 With 0 cholesterol, avocado is one of the best dietary fat for your body.
 It tastes great too, just mash it and with some seasoning, would add wonder to your tuna salad.

 Healthy tuna salad